 Our insurer is Travelers Insurance, London Road, Redhill, Surrey, RH1 1NA.
 The territorial coverage of our insurance is England Wales.

-Unless and until either an alternative fee arrangement has been agreed and confirmed in writing by us or you are entitled to have our fees paid by the Legal Aid Agency (in which case different cost considerations apply as set out in our Client Care Letter), the basis for calculation of our fees is primarily by reference to the time spent by the fee earner(s) dealing with the matter (including any time which we spend travelling) and will be charged at an hourly rate.
+Unless and until either an alternative fee arrangement has been agreed and confirmed in writing by us or you are entitled to have our fees paid by the Legal Aid Agency (in which case different cost considerations apply as will be set out in our Client Care Letter), the basis for calculation of our fees is primarily by reference to the time spent by the fee earner(s) dealing with the matter (including any time which we spend travelling) and will be charged at an hourly rate.

 Where relevant, the hourly rates applicable to your matter will be confirmed to you in our Client Care Letter.
 We may from time to time review our charging rates and will notify you immediately in writing of any changes which are applicable to your matter.